yuanjasper/tp/docs/DeveloperGuide.md

 1. Saving window preferences

    1. Resize the window to an optimum size.
 Move the window to a different location.
-Close the window.
+Close the window using the command `exit`

    1. Re-launch the app by double-clicking the jar file.<br>
        Expected: The most recent window size and location is retained.

-1. _{ more test cases …​ }_

 ### Deleting a person